eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> S

 - **schedule**: refers to a planned timeline for tasks or events.
 Understanding a project's schedule is key to managing time effectively.
-For example: This is the schedule of the day refers to all activities and actions planned for that day.
+For example: This is the schedule of the day refers to all activities and actions planned for that day. **To schedule** means to arrange for an event or activity to take place at a specific time.
+It's like making an appointment or setting up a time for something.
+For example: `I schedule my doctor's appointments for the first thing in the morning.`

 - **See you tomorrow**: is a casual way of saying goodbye and expressing the hope to meet the person the next day.